-The young scientist competition of the year is an initiative of the FP7 projects: INNO INDIGO and INDIGO POLICY.
+The young scientist competition of the year is an initiative of INNO INDIGO.
 It was initiated in 2014 with the aim of giving young researchers from India and Europe a suitable podium to promote their research projects and ideas for cooperation (between India and Europe).
 Through such a competition, young scientists gain enormous exposure not only from their peers on social media platforms, but also from the scientific community as the final decision on the winner is taken by the audience of EU-India STI Days which gathers annually since 2009 to promote scientific cooperation between the two scientific hubs, after presentations of projects and project ideas by the finalists.

 The 3. young Scientist Competition of the Year 2016